State-by-State Requirements

 Controls • Curtailment • Limits

-Some jurisdictions allow limited export with controls, while others may require strict non-export protection.
+Some jurisdictions permit limited export with control logic, while others require strict non-export protection and verification.

 POI Protection & Control Expectations